LANL-Seismoacoustics/infrapy/docs/source/quickstart.rst

     If a parameter is not included in a config file or via the command line, a default value is used and can be found in the output at the time of the analysis or in the output file header.

+    Lastly, large analysis runs can be accelerated by specifying a number of CPUs to utilize in analysis via :code:`--cpu-cnt`.
+Multi-threading in InfraPy beamforming analysis is done by distributing individual analysis windows among available threads.
+On a desktop OS X machine used for testing, a single-CPU analysis of the included BRP data requires approximately 32 seconds.
+With 4 CPUs this is reduced to 14 seconds and with 10 CPUs it reduces further to approximately 10 seconds.
+The limited gains for higher CPUs is due to a amount of time needed to perform background tasks such as reading and writing data that is not multi-threaded.
+It should be noted that the BRP example data set includes only 20 minutes of waveform data and that longer data sets would likely benefit from higher numbers of CPUs before these background task times become notable.

 - From the beamforming results, detection analysis can be conducted via the :code:`run_fd` method.
 This analysis requires the fk output label and can use a custom detection label or automatically re-use the fk label if none is specified.

     .. code-block:: bash

-        infrapy run_fd --config-file config/detection_local.config --local-fk-label data/YJ.BRP_2012.04.09_18.00.00-18.19.59
+        infrapy run_fd --config-file config/detection_local.config

     Similarly to the :code:`run_fk` methods, parameter summaries are provided; however, because this analysis is relatively quick there is no progress bar: